Charges: Pot, medication, alcohol mix suspected in crash that killed teen on bike in Blaine

 A drug recognition expert called in to examine Rodman found him to be impaired based on his poor balance, tremors in his eyelids, high blood pressure, rapid pulse and large pupils.

-The expert concluded that Rodman “was unable to safely operate a motor vehicle due to be under the influence of marijuana and/or drugs and alcohol,” the complaint read.
+The expert concluded that Rodman “was unable to safely operate a motor vehicle due to being under the influence of marijuana and/or drugs and alcohol,” the complaint read.

 Rodman’s criminal history in Minnesota includes numerous convictions for driving without a valid license, according to court records.
 That includes three times after his license was either suspended or revoked, and three more times after it expired.